The inspiration behind ‘Lev’s Violin, An Italian Adventure’ is the subject of a crowdfunding campaign that seeks to fix the instrument’s broken neck

 The violin that inspired a recently-acclaimed book is in need of funds for fixing, after its necks collapsed.

 Published in April 2021, Helena Attlee’s Lev’s Violin, An Italian Adventure reached many listeners when it was broadcast as BBC Radio 4’s ‘Book of the Week’.
 It follows the journey of an Italian instrument, named after its former Russian owner Lev Atlas, from dusty workshops, through Alpine forests, Venetian churches, Florentine courts, and Russian flea markets.
-The book has been acclaimed by Tom Stoppard, among others, who said: ‘This is a book I pressed on friends more than any other this year.’

 But the violin itself was already celebrated by musicians and audiences by the time Atlas smuggled it out of Russia in the 1980s.
 It is now owned by the violinist Greg Lawson, who uses it to play both classical music and world folk as part of the band Moishe’s Bagel.